 At Farnham Green we are committed to the use of new technologies and recognise the internet as a valuable tool for learners of all ages.
 The internet is increasingly providing the focal point of educational content within the UK.
 With ever expanding new technologies such as blogs, social networking spaces etc children are using technology in a way never seen before.
 The increased use of technology at school/home exposes children to a number of dangers.
 In its simplest form e-Safety is about ensuring children use all devices in a way which will keep them safe without limiting their opportunities for learning.

 Why the Internet and digital communications are important

-Internet use will enhance learning
+The use of the Internet will enhance children's learning

-• Use of a filtered Internet Service to prevent access to internet sites with undesirable material
+- Use of a filtered Internet Service to prevent access to internet sites with undesirable material

-• The requirement that wherever possible, all internet access during school hours will be supervised by a member of staff or another responsible adult
+- The requirement that wherever possible, all internet access during school hours will be supervised by a member of staff or another responsible adult

 Advice for home internet use